Michael Steinhardt: Private antiquities collection and lifetime ban from collecting artifacts

 Steinhardt is an art collector, especially of antiquities.
 A special exhibition, "Ancient Art of the Cyclades", held at the Katonah Museum of Art included some pieces owned by him.
 He sat on the American advisory board of Christie's, the art & antiques auction house.
-In December 2021, Steinhard surrendered 180 stolen antiquities valued at $70 million and received a lifetime ban on acquiring antiquities.

 In November 2014, Christie's had to withdraw a prehistoric sculpture from Sardinia, valued at $800,000-$1.2m, put on auction by Steinhardt and previously put on sale by the notorious and convicted antiquities dealer Giacomo Medici.
 In January 2018, investigators raided Steinhardt's New York City apartment and seized a large amount of stolen antiquities which had been illegally purchased by Steinhardt.

 In December 2021, after a four-year multinational investigation examining his "acquisition, possession and sale of more than 1,000 antiquities since at least 1987", Steinhardt reached an agreement with the New York County District Attorney to relinquish 180 items with an estimated value of $70 million, in exchange for the dismissal of a grand jury investigation into his collection.
 As part of the deal, Steinhardt was being permanently banned from acquiring new pieces.
 Steinhardt kept the remaining pieces that he legally purchased.
 The seized antiquities were slated to be returned to their proper owners in much of the Eastern Mediterranean region, as well as Bulgaria and Iraq.